| |

 advances, and the rapid exchange of ideas and learning, it need not take

 a world war this time; it could be accomplished in a single generation.
+It took

 several days outside the Kingdom, before I overcame a hesitation upon